gibbonsja/Meanderings/nial/concise.md

 # Transformers

-Nial has a class of 2nd order functions called transformers.
+Nial has a class of 2nd order functions called transformers which take only operators as arguments.

 A transformer takes a single operator as argument and produces another operator.